rsmarsh/PlayChat/README.md

 Work-in-progress project of a chat room, which allows users to launch and invite others to browser-based games.
 This is a single page application running on a NodeJS Express server, using web sockets for all communication between users.

-See a live demo [here]: http://chatterplay.herokuapp.com, hosted on Heroku (app may take a moment to boot)
+See a live demo: http://chatterplay.herokuapp.com, hosted on Heroku (app may take a moment to boot)

 Current features include:
 * Profile creation